noahi/ddr_public_docs/docs/connecting-data/connecting-your-data-to-datadistillr/README.md

 # Connecting Your Data to DataDistillr

-Connecting your data sources to DataDistillr is as easy as filling out a form.
-This section will guide you through the process of connecting your data source to DataDistillr.
-Once you have connected your data source to DataDistillr, it is important to remember to connect it to your project(s) otherwise you will not be able to query your data!
+Connecting your data sources to DataDistillr can be as easy as filling out a form.
+Once you have connected your data source to DataDistillr, you must connect it to your project(s) in order to query your data.

 ### __Before You Begin__

-Before you begin, you will need to know a few things about the data source you are trying to connect to DataDistillr:
+Before you begin, you will need to know a few things about the data source you are trying to connect to DataDistillr.

-* What kind of data source are you connecting?
+* the type of data source are you connecting to
-* Usually you will need connection information such as IP address, or hostname and port.
+* connection information such as IP address or hostname, and port
-* Access credentials.
+* any necessary access credentials
-* A unique name for your data source.
-This is how you will access the data in queries.
+* a unique name to refer to this data source in queries

 #### __Can I use LDAP or Active Directory with DataDistillr?__

-DataDistillr does support integrations with single sign on (SSO) systems, as well as enterprise identification and authentication systems such as LDAP and active directory.
-These require an enterprise account, so please contact enterprise sales for more information.&#x20;
+DataDistillr supports integrations with single sign on (SSO) systems, or enterprise identification and authentication systems such as LDAP and active directory, if you have an enterprise account.
+Please contact enterprise sales for more information.&#x20;

 ## __Adding Your Data Source__

 At the top of the screen, click on the `Data Sources` link.
 This will take you to the Data Sources screen where you can view the data sources you already have connected.&#x20;

 ![The Data Sources Button](</img/Screen Shot 2021-11-14 at 10.59.12 AM.png>)